Discourse Analysis for research paper

 - Government and business documents

 By analyzing the discourse, you can develop an understanding of social groups and how they exchange a few words.

 How discourse analysis is different from other methods?

 Like a linguistic approach that mainly emphasizes rules related to the use of language.
 Discourse analysis mainly focuses on the contextual meaning of language.

 It mainly emphasizes communication in a social context.
-While performing, the researcher mainly focuses on the ways people utilize language for accomplishing particular influences such as building trust, create doubt, evolve emotions, and manage disputes).
+While performing, the researcher mainly focuses on the ways people utilize language for accomplishing particular influences such as building trust, creating doubt, evolving emotions, and managing disputes).

 Besides concentrating on small aspects of language such as sounds, words, etc. You can utilize discourse analysis for studying different types of language like complete conversations, texts, etc. After that, you can analyze all the sources at multiple levels.

 |Level of communication||The thing which is analyzed|

 |Vocabulary||You can analyze words and phrases in metaphorical content.|